AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp.rst

 **Instructors and organizers:**

-* Anne Claire Fouilloux, University of Oslo Department of Geosciences
-* Naoe Tatara, University of Oslo Libraries **(local organizer)**
-* Radovan Bast, University of Tromsø
 * Richard Darst, Aalto Scientific Computing **(organizer)**
-* Samantha Wittke, Finnish Geospatial Research Institute & Aalto University
-* Thor Wikfeldt, EuroCC National Competence Center Sweden, Uppsala University

-**Time, date, place:** the course consists of four online hands-on sessions 3h each:
+**Time, date, place:** the course consists of four online hands-on sessions 3h each.
+All times EEST, and program is tentative:

-- Fri 11.sep, 15:30-16:30 **Installation help session**
+- ??? **Installation help session**
-- Mon 14.sep, 10:00-13:00 (Jupyter, numpy, matplotlib)
+- Mon 25.sep, 10:00-13:00 (Jupyter, numpy, matplotlib)
-- Wed 16.sep, 10:00-13:00 (scripts, packaging)
+- Tue 26.sep, 10:00-13:00 (scripts, packaging)
-- Mon 21.sep, 10:00-13:00 (scipy, pandas)
+- Wed 27.sep, 10:00-13:00 (scipy, pandas)
-- Wed 23.sep, 10:00-13:00 (library ecosystem, dependencies, Binder)
+- Thu 28.sep, 10:00-13:00 (library ecosystem, dependencies, Binder)
 - **Please connect to all sessions 10 minutes early**: icebreakers and intro already starts then.

-**Registration:** This is on online workshop: we currently plan for registrations via Zoom up to our capicity (for lectures+exercises, priority for Aalto→Finland→Nordics), or Twitch (lectures, for anyone).
-(Registration is now full, check back here for stream info.)

-You may register as a **team**, and your team will be kept together during exercise sessions within a breakout room.
-If you come together with your friends or research group, you will be able to learn a lot more.
-Even more so if you bring a helper with your group.
+**Registration:** To be announced.
+While the stream is available for everyone, if you register you can get HackMD access for asking questions.

 **Credits:** Certificates are not provided for this course.

-**Additional course info at:** richard.darst -at- aalto.fi
+**Additional course info at:** scip -at- aalto.fi